Scheduled MonumentsEnglandRockley blast furnace

 What is Rockley blast furnace?

-Rockley blast furnace is a scheduled ancient monument located in South Yorkshire, dating to the eighteenth century.
+Rockley blast furnace is a scheduled monument located in South Yorkshire that represents the iron-working industry of the eighteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004820.

 Who is responsible for protecting Rockley blast furnace?